 Aside from its interesting exploration of religion, the film does have a fault or two.
 I think it needed just a bit more action to it.
 As it is, this is not a very exciting film, which is really the films only real fault.
 It does have its action scenes, but they are few.
 It was cool to see Denzel kicking ass, he actually trained a lot for this role, he did all the fighting sequences himself.
 But at heart, this is more of the kind of film that wants to explore its themes, and so we get characters having these conversations that explore the ideas of God and faith.
 The film wants us to believe that God is protecting Eli through out his journey; that the bible is the greatest book ever written, when in reality, it’s a very convoluted book with many, many contradictions.
 And don’t get me started on the things that don’t make sense about it.
 But on this film God makes it a priority to spread this book around so the confusion can start all over again!
 Why not write a new book through Eli who obviously functions as something of a prophet in the film?
 But no, according to the film, God decides to give the same old bible, with all it’s confusion to the world all over again.
 The way I saw it, the film states that faith is something that can help us move along through life, to get through it in a less painful manner; with a bit of hope along the way.
 In one moment of the film Solara, the female character that ends up following Eli around asks him “How do you know that you’re walking in the right direction?” and Eli replies: “I walk by faith, not by sight.
 It means you know something, even if you don’t know something.
 It doesn’t have to make sense.
 It’s faith, it’s faith.
 It’s the flower of light in the field of the darkness that’s giving me the strength to carry on, you understand?”
 I prefer not to go through life lying to myself.
 Reality is best for me, it keeps me grounded in something tangible, real.
 My thoughts don’t drift away to some fantasy land just so I can keep my cool, like some kind of drug to cool me off from the craziness in the world.
 I find my cool by looking for solutions to my problems, and if I can’t change them, then I adapt to them and keep on moving.
 But that’s just me, if religion and the bible works for you, coolio my friends!

 I found it interesting how Eli says that the voice he heard came from inside of him because I’m sure this is what happens with most people who say they’ve heard the voice of God.
 They want to believe so much, that they end up hearing voices in their heads, in their dreams.
-I personally I have faith of a different manner.
-I choose to believe that humanity will eventually evolve, improve and pull itself out of the darkness if we only leave greed behind and learn from our mistakes.
-It’s a kind of belief in myself and the idea that I can achieve my goals in life if I put my mind and strength to it.
+I have faith of a different manner; I choose to believe that humanity will eventually evolve, improve and pull itself out of the darkness if we only leave greed behind and learn from our mistakes.
+I think we can rely only on ourselves to do what we gotta do in the world, I believe in myself and the idea that I can achieve my goals in life if I put my mind and strength to it.
 Maybe that’s wishful thinking, but then again, so is faith in invisible beings we never hear or see.
 Still, The Book of Eli was an enjoyable post apocalyptic film.
 It has A-list actors, two directors who have proven themselves to be good in the past (The Hughes Brothers) and who by the way turned in a great looking film and finally, the film had a decent budget which is a rare thing in the world of post apocalyptic films.
 In other words, an enjoyable flick that explores faith, if you don't mind the preachy side, then you should have yourself a fine time.